deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 {{< lead >}}

-Researchers have developed CAMEL-Bench, the first large-scale benchmark for evaluating large multimodal models (LLMs) that understand and reason using Arabic.
-Most existing benchmarks focus on English, limiting their applicability to other languages.
-CAMEL-Bench includes eight diverse domains (like image understanding, video understanding, and medical image analysis) and 38 sub-domains, covering various tasks with around 29,000 questions.
-The questions were carefully checked by native Arabic speakers for quality.
-They tested both open-source and closed-source LLMs and found that even advanced models struggled, particularly with tasks involving Arabic script nuances and remote sensing.
-The benchmark reveals a crucial need for further research and development in this area, as it showcases the limitations of current LLMs when it comes to handling the nuances of the Arabic language.
+Researchers have developed CAMEL-Bench, a first-of-its-kind extensive benchmark for evaluating large multimodal models (LMMs) that understand and reason using Arabic.
+Most existing LMM benchmarks primarily focus on English, neglecting the significant Arabic-speaking population.
+CAMEL-Bench includes eight diverse domains (like image understanding, video analysis, and medical imaging) with 38 sub-domains and over 29,000 questions.
+The questions were carefully checked by native Arabic speakers.
+Testing several LMMs (both open-source and closed-source) revealed a need for improvement, even among advanced models like GPT-4.
+CAMEL-Bench is open-source, allowing researchers worldwide to contribute to and further develop Arabic LMMs.

 {{< /lead >}}